 Protocol: Recesses and Physical education will be similarly structured, limiting free play to ensure distancing.
 Activities such as jump rope, calisthenics, and exercise where students can conduct independently will be the standards.
 Teachers will clean doorknobs after each recess/PE.
 PE will be held outside when possible.
-Students will recess in separate areas of the campus.
-Play structures will not be in use.
+Students will recess in separate areas of the campus (Zone 1 and Zone 2).
+Play structures will not be in use. stable group will go to recess in one large outdoor area.
+If the weather does not allow for outdoor recess, students will remain in their grade-level sub stable groups for an indoor recess.
+Classroom aides and other support staff will supervise students at recess and reinforce social distancing.
+Students who do not follow social distancing guidelines will be required to wear their masks.